 The website launched in February 2018.
 Since then the client moved into a Growth Driven Design approach, where we are making continual improvements to their website.
 With A/B testing site pages, this will ensure that the website will perform optimally for its visitors.

-With an inbound-friendly website to support their marketing efforts, Habitat EBSV is ready to get the ball rolling on meeting their goals.
 The new site launched February 2018 and is already showing value.
 There is increased growth from organic traffic in the same time period in 2017: a 6.22% growth in sessions and 2.91% increase in organic users.